Where Will the Next Generation of Scientists Come From?

 Dixon says kids do a pretty good job taking research quality environmental measurements.
 Working with agencies like NASA gets them excited about science, and participating in real science at a young age gets them more ready to be logical, reasoning adults.
 He explains, “The 21st century requires a scientifically literate citizenry equipped to make well-reasoned choices about the complex and rapidly changing world.
 The path to acquiring this type of literacy goes beyond memorizing scientific facts and conducting previously documented laboratory experiments to acquiring scientific habits of mind through doing hands-on, observational science.”

 Dixon says when GLOBE started, the plan was to have the kids measure temperature.
-But one science teacher, Barry Rock, who had third grade students using Landsat images to do ozone damage observations, called the White House and said, “Kids can do a lot more than measure temperature.”
+But one science teacher, Barry Rock, who had third-grade students using Landsat images to do ozone damage observations, called the White House and said, “Kids can do a lot more than measure temperature.”
 He gave a presentation at the White House where he showed a video of two third grade girls looking at Landsat imagery.
 They were discussing their tree data, and at one point, one said to the other, ‘That’s in the visible.
 Let’s look at it in the false color infrared.’
 At that point, Barry became the first chief scientist of GLOBE, and he helped set up the science and the protocols that got the program started.

 Can GLOBE Data be Used by Scientists?

 GLOBE uses online and in-person training and protocols to be sure the students’ data is research quality.
 Dixon explains, “There was a concern that these data be credible, so the idea was to create an intellectual chain of custody where scientists would write the protocols in partnership with an educator so they would be written in an educationally appropriate way.
 Then the teachers would be trained on those protocols.
-The whole purpose is to be sure scientists have confidence that the data being collected by GLOBE is useable in research.”
+The whole purpose is to be sure scientists have confidence that the data being collected by GLOBE is usable in research.”

 Today GLOBE puts out a Teacher’s’ Guide and the protocols have increased from 17 to 56.
 The soil area went from just a temperature and moisture measurement to a full characterization.
 Dixon says, “We’ve been trying to improve it ever since, and I think we’re getting pretty good at it.”